Princess Michael of Kent: Career

 Before her marriage to Prince Michael, she worked as an interior designer.
 According to a report in The Observer's Pendennis column in September 2007, the Princess resumed decorating under her original company, Szapar Designs.
 In 1986, her first book Crowned in a Far Country: Portraits of Eight Royal Brides was published, after which she faced allegations of plagiarism and reached an out-of-court settlement with another author.
 Her second book Cupid and the King: Five Royal Paramours faced the same issues, which the Princess attributed to the researcher, who had allegedly submitted notes without due attribution.
 The book was to be published by Michael Joseph, but after the draft was submitted several months late, it was rejected and published by HarperCollins.
 From 2007 to 2011, the Princess served as president of Partridge Fine Art, a gallery in London's New Bond Street until it went into administration having suffered substantial multi-year losses.
 In 2008, the Princess was engaged as a consultant by Galerie Gmurzynska in Switzerland, and later became their international ambassador.
 She also served on the board of the Victoria and Albert Museum, and goes on lecture tours around the world where she talks about historical subjects at universities, museums and galleries to promote her books and endorse her charities.
-Marie-Christine, whose husband has a strong interest in Russia, was reportedly taking Russian lessons as of May 2012.
+Marie-Christine, whose husband has a strong interest in Russia, was reportedly taking Russian lessons in 2012.